 Utah man killed in London attack was hit on bridge

-There are 1 comment on the WTVM story from 7 hrs ago, titled Utah man killed in London attack was hit on bridge.
-In it, WTVM reports that:
+There are 1 comment on the KFVS12 story from 14 hrs ago, titled Utah man killed in London attack was hit on bridge.
+In it, KFVS12 reports that:

 Family members of a Utah couple celebrating their anniversary on a European vacation say they're heartbroken by the London attack that killed the man and seriously injured his wife.
 Kurt W. Cochran and his wife, Melissa, were on the last day of their trip celebrating their 25th wedding anniversary when the deadly attack played out in the heart of London, according to a statement issued by the Mormon church.